beatrizsaldana/diseaseBurden_shared/README.md

 |chr1 | 12059087 | rs28940295 | C | G | Charcot-Marie-Tooth disease 2a|
 | ... | ... | ... | ... | ... | ... |

+#### Notes
+Make a new script that includes hgmd_2016.variantType, dbnsfp.polyPhen_score, and orpha.inheritance.
+And make the script also filter out what we do not want (variantType=DM, polyPhen_score>0.15, inheritance=autosomal recessive).

 ### cleanHGMD.pl
 ```